-- a \$1.5 million decrease in FTE reimbursements recognized under the Calico Agreement as a result of the extension of the research term under the Calico Agreement with respect to a specified program in September 2021; and - a \$1.1 million decrease in revenue recognized under the Roche Agreement, resulting from the termination of the Roche Agreement as to the target BRAF in November 2021.
+- a \$3.7 million decrease under the Calico Agreement.
+The decrease was a result of a \$2.6 million decrease in FTE reimbursements as a result of the extension of the research term under the Calico Agreement with respect to a specified program in September 2021, as well as a decrease of \$1.0 million due to the milestone recognized in the second quarter of 2021; and - a \$1.4 million decrease under the Roche Agreement, resulting from the termination of the Roche Agreement as to the target BRAF in November 2021.